AStefankiv/writing/chatgpt_atlas.md

 ## What This Means for Users (and Me)
 No more hopping between ChatGPT, Gmail, LinkedIn, and endless search tabs.
 Everything happens in one place.
 I can brainstorm, research, and write in the same flow without breaking concentration.
 To me, Atlas feels like the first real step toward a thinking browser — one that doesn’t just show information but helps you shape it.
 If Chrome made the web fast, Atlas wants to make it smart.

-Is ChatGPT Atlas a revolution browser, or just one more Chromium with a new wrap?
+Is ChatGPT Atlas a revolution browser, or just one more Chromium with a fresh coat of AI paint?